Appearance

 Related pages

-- Trade Log — where closed trades go and how their outcome chips read.
+- Trade Log — where closed trades go and how each outcome reads.

 - Position Log — the per-position history.